pygame/pygame/doc/capi/base.rst

 .. cfunction:: int UintFromObj (PyObject* obj, unsigned int *val)

   Tries to convert the PyObject to an unsigned int and stores the result in *val*, if successful.
 This returns 1 on success and 0 on failure.

+.. cfunction:: int LongFromObj (PyObject* obj, long *val)

+  Tries to convert the PyObject to a long and stores the result in *val*, if successful.
+This returns 1 on success and 0 on failure.

+.. cfunction:: int UlongFromObj (PyObject* obj, unsigned long *val)

+  Tries to convert the PyObject to an unsigned long and stores the result in *val*, if successful.
+This returns 1 on success and 0 on failure.

 .. cfunction:: int DoubleFromSeqIndex (PyObject *seq, Py_ssize_t index, double *val)